-Yes, ovens sometimes stink and there can be many reasons for that.
-In this article, we’ll cover different oven smells, their causes and how to get rid of them.
+Yes, ovens sometimes stink, and there can be many reasons for that.
+In this article, we’ll cover different oven smells, their causes and how to eliminate them.

 Unfortunately, the most common reason ovens smell is the lack of proper cleaning.
 Since most food contains some amount of fat, grime and food debris steadily build up inside the oven after each use.
-When preheating, this fat melts and turns into grease, which covers all the ovens interior.
+When preheating, this fat melts and turns into grease, which covers the oven’s interior.

 Some deposits on the glass surfaces, for example, are obvious and easy to clean.
 But burnt food and greasy residue can often get trapped between oven racks and trays.
-That’s why an oven smells bad when turned on and can be a fire hazard.
+That’s why the oven smells when turned on and can be a fire hazard.

-The best way to get burnt smell out of your oven is to remove all accessories like racks, trays and pans, and thoroughly clean all the grease off it.
+The best way to get the burnt smell out of your oven is to remove all accessories like racks, trays and pans, and thoroughly clean all the grease off them.

-Let’s clarify that the natural gas is odourless and colourless, but manufacturers add a specific chemical in, so it smells like a rotten egg.
-This kind of gas smell differs completely from the burned gas odour and can be dangerous.
+Let’s clarify that natural gas is odourless and colourless, but manufacturers add a specific chemical in, so it smells like a rotten egg.
+This kind of gas smell differs entirely from the burned gas odour and can be dangerous.

 If you catch your oven smelling like a rotten egg, there is a leak.
 You should leave your home without touching any electrical switches or extinguishing an open flame.
 Call 911 or your gas company, as they can send someone to check for leaks.

-You bought yourself an oven but when turned on there is a specific plastic-like smell?
-That’s because of the insulation surrounding the oven cavity, and it’s first exposure to the heat.
-Also, this odour and the light smoke that may appear can be from the protective oil that manufacturers use in production.
+You bought yourself a new oven, but when turned on, it smells like burning plastic or chemicals?
+That’s because of the insulation surrounding the oven cavity and its first exposure to heat.
+Also, this odour and the light oven smoke that may appear can be from the protective oil that manufacturers use in production.